Pumpkin bread with walnuts is perfect for fall baking. It makes for a delicious breakfast or snack on cool autumn mornings.

 - Spray one 9-inch x 5-inch loaf pan and two 15-ounce cans with non-stick cooking spray.
 Set aside.

-- In a medium-size bowl whisk the flour, pumpkin spice, baking powder, baking soda, and salt.
+- Whisk the flour, pumpkin spice, baking powder, baking soda, and salt in a medium-size bowl.
 Set aside.

 - Using a hand mixer or stand mixer fitted with a paddle or whisk attachment, on medium-high speed, beat the eggs, granulated white sugar, light brown sugar, and oil until light and fluffy, about 3-4 minutes.